ibm-cloud-docs/apps/reqnsi.md

 	OK
 	```

 You can now configure your app to use the external services.
-For information about configuring your app to interact with a service, see [Configuring your app](/docs/apps?topic=creating-apps-add-resource#configure-app).
+For more information about configuring your app to use an external service, see [Configuring your app](/docs/apps?topic=creating-apps-add-resource#configure-app).